yaitoo/sparrow/cfg/README.md

 database=sparrow
 ```

-- open config, and convert to inifile
+- open and convert config to `Inifile`

 ```go